gohugoio/hugoDocs/content/en/content-management/multilingual.md

 ## Missing Translations

-If a string does not have a translation for the current language, Hugo will use the value from the default language.
-If no default value is set, an empty string will be shown.
+If a string does not have a translation for the current language, Hugo will use the value from the default language (`DefaultContentLanguage`).
+If no default language is set, English translations will be used.
+If English translation for the string is not availabe, an empty string will be shown.

 While translating a Hugo website, it can be handy to have a visual indicator of missing translations.
 The [`enableMissingTranslationPlaceholders` configuration option][config] will flag all untranslated strings with the placeholder `[i18n] identifier`, where `identifier` is the id of the missing translation.